swarooplekharaju/terraform/README.md

-the directory structe is automatic , if not terraform will create based on the path arguments are source : source path content :
+the directory structe is automatic , if not terraform will create based on the path arguments are source : source path content : the string to be appended to the destination file

  resource "aws_instance" "web" {
-  # ...

-  # Copies the myapp.conf file to /etc/myapp.conf
+   Copies the myapp.conf file to /etc/myapp.conf
   provisioner "file" {
     source      = "conf/myapp.conf"
     destination = "/etc/myapp.conf"
   }

-  # Copies the string in content into /tmp/file.log
-  provisioner "file" {
+  Copies the string in content into /tmp/file.log provisioner "file" {
     content     = "ami used: ${self.ami}"
     destination = "/tmp/file.log"
   }

-  # Copies the configs.d folder to /etc/configs.d
+  Copies the configs.d folder to /etc/configs.d
   provisioner "file" {
     source      = "conf/configs.d"
     destination = "/etc"